ggluo/claude-by-claude/README.md

-# run-lecture-prep.sh — Student/Teacher Agent Workflow for Lecture Generation
+# create-slides.sh — Student/Teacher Agent Workflow for Lecture Generation

 A shell script that orchestrates two Claude agents in an iterative feedback loop to produce lecture slides and course materials.
 The **Student** agent creates and improves materials, the **Teacher** agent reviews them and provides feedback.
 This repeats for 3 rounds.